-Fraser Health and the other BC Health Authorities provide a common set of benefit plans.
+Fraser Health and the other BC Health Authorities provide common benefit plans.
 These include employer paid Medical Service Plan Premiums, Long Term Disability, Short Term Illness, Sick Leave, Life Insurance, Accidental Death & Dismemberment (AD&D), Extended Health, Dental Plan; and enrollment in the Municipal Pension Plan.
 Individuals have the option to purchase additional insurance benefits on an employee paid premium basis.

 Fraser Health offers modular options for the benefit plans.
-The options provide employees the choice of three levels of benefits.
-This provides greater flexibility for the employees to select the benefit plan option that is best for their personal circumstances.
+The modular options provide employees the choice of three levels of benefits for greater flexibility to select benefit plan options best for their personal circumstances.
 The options are designed so that each level has the same employer cost.